More

 “This brother Cooper Flagg a freshman National Player of the Year, one of only four people in history to do that, it’s coming with big time expectations,” Smith said.
 “You gotta make sure that y’all don’t mess this up as an organization.”

 Dallas won the NBA Draft Lottery despite having just a 1.8% chance to do so.
-The team was awarded with the top pick in the upcoming draft, which they are almost certain to use on Flagg.
+The team was awarded with the top pick in the upcoming draft, which it is almost certain to use on Flagg.
 However, a lack of faith in the Mavericks’ leadership leads Smith to worry about the youngster’s development.

 ESPN Analyst Compares Cooper Flagg’s Fame in Maine to Taylor Swift